mikeuf/lambdas-with-scheme/README.md

 If we provide 5 as an input value, we can evaluate this as:
 ((lambda (x) (+ x 5))5) ⇒ 10

 Notice that the addition operator ("+") appears before the operands in the list.
+This is because the arithmetic operators are functions, which take the form of "(functionName args)."

 Another example:
 f(x, y) = x² + y²